wp-insider/simple-membership/simple-membership/readme.txt

 - Improved the enqueue_validation_scripts() function to work better with block themes.
 - Better Stripe payment button compatibility with some wp themes.
 - Fixed password reset success message showing an incorrect CSS class.
+- Improved the login form's error message output.
+The error message will be shown in red so it is can be easily noticed.

 = 4.2.3 =
 - Added an option in the Stripe button configuration to use the Stripe's automatic tax feature.